paulhuggett/ifx/docs/index.md

 ![Database Representation](images/db.svg)

-(The [extent](https://codedocs.xyz/paulhuggett/pstore2/structpstore_1_1extent.html) type used to connect the definition to its fragment is how pstore describes the address and size of variable-length structures such as fragments.
-These dotted lines represent connections within the database address space, not heap pointers.)
+([pstore::extent<>](https://codedocs.xyz/paulhuggett/pstore2/structpstore_1_1extent.html) is used to connect the definition to its fragment.
+This type is used to describe the address and size of variable-length structures such as fragments.
+The dotted lines in the daigram above represent connections within the database address space, not heap pointers.)

 ### Scan